Oh dear, something went wrong.

 Depending on your policy type and the age of your pet, a co-payment may also apply, which is the amount that you are required to pay towards a claim (in addition to the excess).

-A co-payment is generally payable for dogs aged 8 years and older and for cats aged 10 years and older, and please check your policy schedule to confirm the exact percentage applicable.
+A mandatory co-payment is generally payable for dogs aged 8 years and older and for cats aged 10 years and older.
+In some circumstances we may be able to offer a voluntary co-payment.
+Please check your policy schedule to confirm the exact percentage applicable.

 The co-payment is deducted from the overall limit of your cover.
 For example, if you have a policy with a condition limit of £4,000, an excess of £69 and a co-payment of 35% the maximum settlement would be £2,555.15 for a single condition, assuming you claim this limit within one policy year.